-Seven in ten workers plan to work for pay in retirement, compared with just 27 percent of retirees who report they have actually worked for pay in retirement.
-In fact, the RCS has consistently found that workers are far more likely to plan to work for pay in retirement than retirees are to have actually worked (Figure 3).
-This is similar to the 2021 numbers of 72 percent and 30 percent, respectively,
+Nearly 3 in 4 workers (73 percent) plan to work for pay in retirement, compared with just 30 percent of retirees who report they have actually worked for pay in retirement.
+In fact, the RCS has consistently found that workers are far more likely to plan to work for pay in retirement than retirees are to have actually done so (Figure 3).